 The Deadwood cooked okay with just a common candle too.
 But I think that a three wick survival candle would work a lot better.
 I also tried putting one of those pocket stoves in it with a fuel tablet and that worked great!

 The legs on the Deadwood are positioned to make the stove easy to cook on just sitting on a chair.
 Remove the legs and you have a counter top or table top stove where you can easily stand and cook.

-Below the grate the Deadwood is a bit less than 5”x5” so sterno, camp heat, survival candles, fuel tablets, nearly any kind of solid camping fuel, can be used with it when inside the home and of course sticks outside.
+Below the grate the Deadwood is a bit less than 5”x5” , so Sterno fuel, camp heat, survival candles, fuel tablets, nearly any kind of solid camping fuel, can be used with it when you are indoors (and of course sticks for outside).

-The only thing you have to be careful of is not putting too big a pot on it that snuffs out the fire.
+The only thing you have to be careful of if you are cooking indoors, is not to put too big of a pot on it that snuffs out the fire.
 And that may not be a problem because it can draw oxygen from below it also.

 This is a very versatile, indoor-capable rocket stove!